ga-wdi-lessons/rails-features-U-partials/readme.md

 On top of that, the UI of our pages varies a lot between views.
 We can add redundant pieces to multiple views to get a consistent UI but there are better, more DRY ways to achieve the same end.

-# Update Feature
+## Feature: Update

 Create, read, and destroy are all you need if nothing ever changes and your users never make mistakes.
-So why bother learning update?
+That, however, isn't always the case...

 ### Add appropriate routes (10 min)